Delhi records season's lowest maximum temperature | Science-Environment

 The IMD said there will be shallow to moderate fog over the city for the next two days.

+''Palam IGI airport has reported visibility of 700-800 metre in shallow fog/smog till 10 am and then improved to 1200 metre till 1 pm.
+Thereafter, it was 500-800 metre in mist/light rainfall till evening.
+Winds were calm in most parts of the day with some 5-10 kmph for some times in the afternoon,'' he said.

+He added that at Safdarjung airport, the visibility was consistently poor with 600-800 metre in mist or smog in the first half and then drizzle and mist between 1.30 pm and 6.30 pm.

-The minimum and maximum temperatures are likely to hover around 12 degrees Celsius and 22 degrees Celsius respectively on Friday, it added.
+The weather office said the minimum and maximum temperatures are likely to hover around 12 degrees Celsius and 22 degrees Celsius respectively on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)